 If you run a SELECT statement within the transaction you will be able to see the new row in the table.

 Now we can create a named save point by the running the following.

 SAVE TRANSACTION t1;

 @@TRANCOUNT and XACT_STATE are still set to 1.
-We can now insert a second row and it gets returned.
+We can now insert a second row and it gets returned by a SELECT query.

 INSERT INTO dbo.SavePointTest (SomeData) VALUES ('Peacock'); SELECT * FROM dbo.SavePointTest;